-Now, whenever you hit the tilde key on your computer, Keyboard Maestro will type whatever text you specify in this box.
-That could be static text (like an email signature), or it could be something more complex using tokens.
-Tokens are pieces of data taken from the current system state, or they can be user-specified custom variables – wait, stay with me!
+From now on, whenever you hit the tilde key on your computer, Keyboard Maestro will type whatever text you put in this box.
+That could be static text (like an email signature), but we’re going to something a little more complex.

 %ICUDateTime%EEE, MMM d, yyyy h:mm%

-To break this down: %ICUDateTime% is essentially your way of telling Keyboard Maestro that you want it to output the date and time instead of a static text string.
-EEE, MMM, D, yyyy h:mm specifies the date/time format, which we’ll be changing .
-To see it in action, click on this text box and press your tilde (or other hotkey):
+To break this down: %ICUDateTime% is essentially your way of telling Keyboard Maestro that you want it to output the current date and time (instead of a static text string).
+The characters EEE, MMM, D, yyyy h:mm specifies the date/time format.

 Too much info, right?
 That’s not a useful format for us in most post-production applications.
 Change the token to read:

 Here, yyyy specifies four digits for the year.
 MM specifies two digits for the month, and dd specifies two digits for the day of month.
 (A lowercase mm would specify the minute, and uppercase DD would specify the day within the year.)